ts-app/ts-app-0.0.x/packages/graphql/docs/tutorial.md

 Securing GraphQL service with [@ts-app/security](https://github.com/ts-app/ts-app/tree/master/packages/security).

-This will be covered in a separate tutorial.
+This will be covered the security package's tutorial.